 If you have kyphosis, you may have a visible hump on your upper back, which may also be visible from the side.

 The most noticeable symptom of kyphosis is the appearance of a rounded back.

-You might also notice that your clothes fit differently over time, or when you notice that it takes a lot of effort to stand or sit up straight.
+You might also notice that your clothes fit differently over time, or that it takes an increasing amount of effort to stand or sit up straight.

-Kyphosis doesn’t typically cause chronic pain except in severe cases, so it’s a good idea to get your condition treated before it gets to this point.
+Since kyphosis doesn’t typically cause chronic pain except in severe cases, it’s a good idea to get your condition treated before it gets to this point.

 What Causes Kyphosis?

 Kyphosis can affect people of any age; however, it becomes more common as you age.

 It usually first appears in adults 40 and over.

 As a result, physical therapy for seniors tends to be more likely to focus on kyphosis the older a patient gets.